huggingface/tokenizers/README.md

 # To come for v1

 The rc ships the fast path: load a `tokenizer.json`, encode, decode, batch.
 What is **not** back yet is the part of the old API that let you *assemble* a tokenizer from its components.
-Today `tokenizers` exports exactly three names — `Tokenizer`, `Encoding`, `Padding`.
+Today the Python package exports exactly three classes — `Tokenizer`, `Encoding`, `Padding`.
 Restoring the component surface on the new pipeline is the remaining v1 work.

 ### The target API